mynew4/cmangos-docs-wiki/CharacterDB_structure/guild.md

 #### leaderguid

 The GUID of the character who created the guild.
-See [character.guid](character#guid)
+See [characters.guid](characters#guid)

 #### EmblemStyle